Panashe2328/website/README File.txt

 Shopping Cart: Users can add items to their cart by clicking "Add to Cart," triggering a pop-up with item pricing, with items stored in the cart using the array_push() function.
 User Registration and Login: New users can register and log in securely.
 Admin Approval: Admins have control over user accounts and can approve or reject new registrations.
 User Status: Registered users remain on a "waiting list" until approved by an admin, adding an additional layer of control.

+**How to achieve certain functionality with the application** 1-> register as a user  and an admin
+2-> once you have registered as the userand approved as the admin navigate to the home page and logout 3-> clicking the eshop to navigate to some of the clothing we have add some to the cart 4-> Once a cople of items have been added to the cart you can test the different functionalities such as removing, adiing an item and removing usint the (+ and -)
+5-> then click the proceed to checkout, since you logged out it will redirect you to login after that you will be directed to the checkout where you will see different buttons click the checkout button to checkout and you will get your order number
+6-> go back to the eshop and add more items and checkout, since you have logged in it will work instantly  and there you can click the view history.
+7-> in order to sell click the sell option on the navigation and add the different things once done you can go to the admin dashbord to  aprove and edit

 Installation Guide
 Follow these steps to set up and run the application locally:
 Step 1: Download and Extract Files
 Download the ZIP file for the project.
 Extract the contents to a preferred location on your system.